MadMonkey87/InnerCore.Api.HueSync/README.md

  ## Limitations
  - this api is not yet official and thus there is no warranty at all and you are acting at your own risk
  - it is not yet known how and where to retrieve an appSecret officially, but the provided one seems to work just fine
- - it is likely that there is a discovery mechanism similar to the one of the hue bridge but for now this remains unknown
  - the api reveals a few features that are not yet available in the official app, like an "ambient mode" and "patterns" for the music mode.
 As not all values are known yet this remains unusable for now

 ## License